kunalmchandak/kunalmchandak/README.md

-Here's your updated profile with Arduino added to the tech stack and the Smart Indicator System added as the first project:

----

 # 🌟 Hi there! 👋 I'm Kunal Chandak

 🚀 Passionate about **Flutter, React Native, Arduino Microcontroller, Machine Learning, and AR Development**